Mariana Costa Checa

-Mariana Costa Checa (born 20 March 1986) is a Peruvian businesswoman, the founder of the non-profit web development organization Laboratoria.
+Mariana Costa Checa (born 20 March 1986) is a Peruvian businesswoman, the founder of the web development organization Laboratoria.
 She has received international recognition for her work in technological outreach to women with limited resources.
 In 2019, she was elected as the independent director of Engie Energy Peru.
-She is also a member of the Inter-American Dialogue.

 Early life and education

 Mariana Costa Checa was born in Lima on 20 March 1986.
-Growing up in Peru and studying abroad since college, Mariana always wanted to help her country achieve equal opportunity and bring more women and more diversity to the tech industry.
-After graduating from the London School of Economics and Columbia University, Costa returned to her native Peru.
-She started a web development company, but when she noticed how few women were working in the field, she was inspired to create Laboratoria.
+From 2004 to 2007, she studied international relations at the London School of Economics.
+She subsequently obtained a master's degree in public administration from Columbia University.